 OIL CAN GET CHEAP

 Most industry experts didn't predict it, but since June, global oil prices have been tanking, falling 40 percent to a five-year low at the beginning of December.
 The reasons are varied: US supply has increased (yes, thanks in part to fracking), Asian demand has cooled, and oil-producing states (led by Saudi Arabia) have refused to cut production to prop up prices.
-At the pump, the average gas price in the US started 2014 at $3.26 a gallon and now stands at $2.63.
+At the pump, the average gas price in the UK petrol price has dropped 2p per litre to a four year low, while in the US gas that started 2014 at $3.26 a gallon now stands at $2.63.
 Consider the savings an early Christmas present.

 Unless you live in Houston.
 American oil producers are panicking, because the price for a barrel of oil has dropped so low that it might not be profitable to pump it out of the ground, especially in the case of harder-to-get-at shale.
 Already, Big Oil has started scaling back investments and laying off employees.